 Car rental is not an allowable expense without prior approval by the Region Director.
 The exception to this rule is when cheaper transportation is not available or you can demonstrate cost savings to IEEE by using a rental car.
 Attach a statement to your expense report giving the reason for using a rental car and detailing the cost savings to IEEE.

+Examples of this savings may include sharing of a rental car for local travel from/to a meeting site, allowing for ease of local travel if multiple meetings sites are to be visited in the same town, arrival at a time where local transportation options are minimal or unavailable (airline flight arrival between midnight and 6 AM for example) or where access to local meeting services is required and no other transportation option is convenient.

 IEEE Business Automobile Liability Insurance (Collision/Comprehensive Liability) is primary on rented automobiles, and coverage purchased through the rental company is not necessary and will not be reimbursed.

+When evaluating use of a rental vs. private car, the distance travelled will often determine the lowest cost alternative.
+Use of a private car will be reimbursed up to the amount for the quoted rental car plus an estimated cost for fuel or mileage, or at the IRS approved personal mileage rate for business travel, whichever is less.

-If air transport is the normal travel mode, but you wish to drive to take your companion along, the reimbursement will be limited to the cost of one lowest cost flight fare or actual mileage rate, whichever is less.
+If air transport is the normal travel mode, but you wish to drive to take your companion along, the reimbursement will be limited to the cost of one lowest cost flight fare or as determined above for rental car vs. private vehicle, whichever is less.
 Auxiliary fees (checked bags, seat reservation, on-line or web ticketing fees, etc.) are not considered when determining reimbursement amounts.

 Only one person in a private vehicle may make a claim for reimbursement.
 Travel over 50 miles one-way will be reimbursed at the IRS approved mileage rate for business travel up to a maximum which is the equivalent of Coach Air Fare between points, or points of equivalent distance if no air service exists.

-Day Limit.
+Day Limit

 Regional Committee Meeting and Area Meeting attendees will be authorized expenses for only the number of days of the meeting.
-If extended stay is necessary, it shall be approved by the Region Director in advance (See Airline Costs for details of this policy).
+If an extended stay is deemed appropriate, it shall be approved by the Region Director in advance (See Airline Costs for details of use of this policy).
 Members living within a 50-mile radius of a meeting location will not normally be authorized any reimbursement for meals or hotel.

 General Comments